“Slow progress is better than no progress.”

 Step 2: Stay Focused On Your Goals With Daily Practice

-As I mentioned above, once you have your roadmap figured out, the next secret to stay focused on your goals is daily practice.
+As I mentioned above, once you have your roadmap figured out, the next secret to staying focused on your goals is daily practice.

 Now, I hear you over there.
 Maybe you have a super unpredictable schedule.
 Perhaps it feels like you’re way too busy for daily practice.
 Maybe the thought of making this kind of commitment is overwhelming.